Steve-Fenton/stevefenton.co.uk/src/pages/blog/2016/03/using-log-parser-studio-to-find-guilty-ip-addresses.md

     - 'Web Log Importer'
 ---

-If you are getting hammered by a robot, you’ll probably want to find out the IP Address of the robot to see if it is a friendly one, or just someone playing with Kali Linux in a far off land.
+If you are getting hammered by a robot, you'll probably want to find out the IP Address of the robot to see if it is a friendly one, or just someone playing with Kali Linux in a far off land.

 The following Log Parser Studio query will get you a list of your top offenders: